Edge Isoperimetric Inequalities for Powers of the Hypercube: Introduction

-The two theorems above are tight up to a constant factor depending on $t$, viz., a factor of $\exp(\Theta(t))$; see the remark below for details.
-For brevity, we make no attempt to exactly optimize these constant factors.
+The two theorems above are tight up to a constant factor depending on $t$, viz., a factor of $\exp(\Theta(t))$; see below for details.
 In the case $r=2$, we prove a sharper bound (\thmref{distance-two}), which implies a new bound for the Kleitman-West problem (\thmref{kwc}).
 Determining the optimal solution to the isoperimetric problem for all vertex-set-sizes remains a challenging open problem, one which seems beyond the reach of our techniques.
 As mentioned above, even the restriction to $k$-sets and $r=2$ is open for $k\geq 3$, that is, the Kleitman-West problem remains unsolved.